 a fading frequency selective channel plus AWGN

-The fading frequency selective channel is implemented by the Multipath Rayleigh Fading Channel library block.
+The fading frequency selective channel is implemented by the SISO Fading Channel library block.

 The use of multiple channels allows you to investigate their effects on receiver performance, especially that of the symbol synchronization blocks.
 The noiseless channel most effectively isolates the operation of the receiver, and the AWGN-only and static frequency selective channels show a graceful degradation in performance.
 The fading frequency selective channel models the moderate Watterson channel described in .